isomerpages/moe-stgabrielssec/_academic/English & Literature.md

 | Pictorial representation of English Language<br><br>![](/images/English%20Language%20-%201.png)                                                                                                                                                                                                                                                                                                                                                                                                                                                              | Student learning outcomes to impact head, heart, hands<br><br>Discerning Reader (Hand)<br><br>-	Students are able to read, listen and view critically and with accuracy, understanding & appreciation of a wide range of literary and informational/functional texts from print and non-print sources<br>Empathetic Communicator (Heart)<br><br>- Students are able to speak, write & represent in Standard English that is grammatical, fluent, mutually intelligible & appropriate for different purposes, audiences, contexts & cultures.<br>Creative Inquirer (Head)<br><br>-	Understand and use Standard English grammar and vocabulary accurately & appropriately as well as understand how speakers/writers put words together & use language to communicate meaning and achieve impact. |
 |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Key teaching and learning pedagogies and strategies<br><br>Introduction of 3 foci:<br>Inquiry through Dialogue (1st focus)<br>Multiliteracies (2nd focus)<br>Metacognition (3rd focus)<br>Pedagogy - the 5Ts:<br>Connecting Theme, Text, Talk, Task & Technology<br>Guided by LLIPS amp; ACoLADE(General) Learner Strategies to be taught:<br>Close reading skills (Reading & Viewing)<br>Note-taking skills (Writing & Representing)<br>Presentation skills (Speaking & Representing)<br>(Simple) research skills | Assessment indicators of students achieving the learning outcomes<br><br>Assessment Tools:<br>Discrete performance tasks that assess specific EL skill taught (e.g. podcast: pronunciation & reading aloud, quizzes, targetted practice like essays etc.)<br>Integrated assessment to assess different EL skills taught (e.g. oral presentations, compositions, written reflections)<br>Assessment Indicators:<br>Students can read, listen & view widely a range of multi-modal text & text forms.<br>Students will speak, write & represent for creative, personal, academic & functional purposes by using language in a sustained manner & by representing their ideas in a range of multimodal texts & text forms.<br>Students can display/attain SSABs in EL Syllabus 2020              |

+B) Literature in English

+**Teachers:**

+1. Ms. Marianne Li

+2. Ms. Jessica Yap

+3. Ms. Siti Latifah Ishar
+4. Ms. Jo-Anne Seet
+5. Mdm.
+Chew Jia Ay
+6. Ms Koh Hwee Kiang

+**Programme:**

+**Lower Secondary:**

+Gabrielites are introduced to a range of literary texts in prose, poetry and drama.
+They also begin to learn how to respond to and analyse such literary writing.
+Those who are keen on Literature can choose to offer Literature in English at GCE O or GCE NA Level at the end of Secondary Two.

+**Upper Secondary:**

+Garbrielites will study the subject more deeply; delving into the literary analysis of the texts offered.
+They will also be taught to hone and produce sustained and critical responses to the texts they study.

+**Upper Sec.
+Literature Texts for 2022**:

+1. Drama: Macbeth by William Shakespeare
+2. Prose: Hook & Eye: Stories from the Margins edited by Philip Holden
+3. Unseen Poetry

+**Upper Sec.
+Literature Texts for 2023**:

+1. Drama: Boom by Jean Tay
+2. Prose: The Chrysalids by John Wyndham
+3. Unseen Poetry

+**Lower Sec.
+Literature Texts for 2023:**

+1. Drama: _Frankenstein_ adapted by Phillip Pullman

+2. Novel: _The Boy in the Striped Pyjamas_ by John Boyne

+3. Poetry